-The SAFE Place offers Crisis Counseling and Victim/ Survivor Advocacy Monday- Friday 9-5pm (closed 12-1pm).
-Just walk into our office in SSB 208 and ask for a SAFE Place Counselor, or call Laurene Dominguez.
-If offices are closed look at our resource list for help available 24 hours a day, 7 days a week.
+The SAFE Place offers Crisis Counseling and Victim/ Survivor Advocacy Monday- Friday 9am-5pm.
+Just walk into our office at Student Services Building Room 208 and ask for The SAFE Advocate.
+If offices are closed please refer to our resource list for help available 24 hours a day, 7 days a week.

 The SAFE Place recognizes that sexual violence not only affects women but also men.
 Men who have been sexually violated are less likely to report due to stigma as well as many other reasons.
 Male survivors are encouraged to use any of the services available at The SAFE Place and there is a male crisis counselor on staff if services from a male counselor are preferred.